MolSSI-Education/oop_and_design_patterns/_episodes/02-Adapter.md

 We similarly implement the `compute_radius_of_gyration` method and perform the unit conversion.

 We can now use our MDTrajAdapter to calculate the center of mass and radius of gyration of a given trajectory.
-Using the PDB file provided in the setup section, we can test our code.
+Using the sample trajectory, we edit our script to use the adapter.
 ~~~
+from mdtraj_adapter import MDTrajAdapter

 mda = MDTrajAdapter('protein.pdb')
 print(f'Center of mass:\n{mda.compute_center_of_mass()}')
 print(f'Radius of Gyration:\n{mda.compute_radius_of_gyration()}')